What is Gallbladder Removal Surgery?

 - After the gallbladder is removed, there is no storage for the bile secreted by the liver.
 The constantly produced bile now drains directly into the intestine only.
 So logically speaking, food that is rich in fat, and that which is heavy in quantity have to be avoided.

 - As a general rule, an individual with no gallbladder should adopt a lifestyle where they eat smaller meals in a frequent interval.
-As a matter of fact, eating in small portions is recommended for everyone.
+As a matter of fact, doctors recommend eating in small portions.

 - Including fiber liberally in your diet can be beneficial on the whole.
 The most important factor is to watch what you eat.